 Groups already registered for the procession include Cheer Factor High Performance Training Center, Norton Lions, Mansfield Oil Co., Active Learners Preschool, Wetherell’s Lawn and Garden, Mom’s Club of Norton, Norton Public Library and Ronald McDonald.
 Bands, ponies and wagons are also in the works.

 “Also for our 20th annual parade we are adding in the Boston Police Gaelic Column of Pipes and Drums, which we are really excited about,” said Norton Parks and Recreation chairwoman Sheri Cohen.

 The grand marshall of the parade is Steve Bishop, also known as the Man of Many Hats.
 In a fundraiser contest sponsored by Norton Patch and Norton Parks and Recreation, Bishop was crowned the unofficial Mayor of Norton.
-Bishop was first nominated by fellow Norton residents and then raised $1,276 to go towards the charities of his choice.
+Bishop was first nominated by fellow Norton residents and then .
 Bishop marches in the footsteps of his grandfather and former mayor, Leo Yelle.

 Co-sponsors are being sought for the event.
 To be a co-sponsor, a donation of $600 is required to offset the cost of the police detail.
 A banner with the organization’s name will be displayed at the start of the parade along with other promotions.
 Registration for marching groups and floats are also being accepted.

 “We do not have a set cost [for participants] for the parade, but are hopeful that people will give us donations so we can continue to make this parade a huge success year after year,” Cohen said.